corentinleberre/create-docsify-plugin/README.md

 ┗ 📜vite-config.js
 ```

 We use [Vite](https://github.com/vitejs/vite) as a dev server.
 This allows you to take advantage of hot reloading in development and easily build and minify code with [Rollup](https://rollupjs.org/) integration.
-Vitest is also provided, so you can write tests in the matching folder.
+[Playwright](https://github.com/microsoft/playwright) is also provided, so you can write intregration tests in the matching folder.

 ### Write your plugin